-Nothing hits the spot like watermelon on a hot day during the spring and summer.
+Nothing hits the spot like watermelon on a hot day in the spring and summer.
 Aside from being delicious, the fruit has loads of nutritional benefits and it’s an easy snack to bring on camping trips.

 But why settle for regular watermelon slices?
 These Jaws-style fruit bowls from Mike on Instructables are way more fun to sink your teeth into, and they’re pretty easy to put together.
 Here’s how to make your own.

 1. Before anything, wash and examine your watermelon.

 After washing and drying, look over your melon for the side with the best color (and least bruising).
 This will help you determine where to place the mouth opening.

 2. Make an angled cut on the end.